 This course is designated as a hybrid course, which requires work outside of the UTEP studios.
-This may take the form of at-home artwork assignments, quizzes and exams, online research, online Zoom-type meetings, online discussions, presentations and individual and/or group critiques.
+This may take the form of at-home artwork assignments, online research, online Zoom-type meetings, online discussions, presentations and individual and/or group critiques.
 As such, you will be required to have a digital device that will support these remote meetings, and I will ask that you have your cameras turned on for those meetings.
 You will need a decent internet connection, one that will accommodate those types of online meetings.
 I ask that we all observe standard practices of netiquette when we meet online.
-Please note that we will use of Blackboard throughout the semester.
-In other words, you will be logging in on Blackboard often.